jesugq/compiler-simplified-syntax-tree/README.md

 %union {
-    int code;           // Integer code of the terminal read. char * identifier;  // String of the idenfitier read. char numtype;       // Type of the identifier, integer or float read. int int_value;      // Integer depiction of the value. float float_value;  // Float depicton of the value.
+    int code;           // Integer code of the terminal read. char * identifier;  // String of the idenfitier read.
+    NUMERIC value       // Value that can either be integer or float.
 }
 ```